Clay’s Microsoft email connection creates contacts for people you’ve emailed and displays email-related information on cards.

 - Clay tries to filter out newsletters, distribution lists, and spam.
 It’s hard to have 100% accuracy though, so you can always manually delete these afterwards.

 - Clay doesn’t store your Microsoft credentials, like your password.
 Microsoft only provides a token that Clay uses to pull new calendar events.
 We never have access to your Microsoft password.

 - Clay can’t see the body of emails (i.e. the actual message).
 This is so important we address it individually.
 Clay only asks for permission to import email metadata—the To:, Cc:, Subject:, and date.
 That permission does not provide any access to the body of the email.

-- Clay can’t create, modify, or delete calendar events.
-Literally, can’t.
-We only request permission to import events for the purposes of creating contacts and showing information about your events on each profile.
+- Clay can’t create, modify, or delete emails.
+Same as above—literally, can’t.
+We request permission only for creating and enriching contacts in Clay.